porsche-design-system/porsche-design-system/README.md

 1. Switch to **project root directory**
 2. For the different applications, select one of the following commands:

-- `./docker.sh run-test-smoke` (smoke tests for the entire application)
 - `./docker.sh run-test-smoke --components-js` (smoke tests for the native web components)
+- `./docker.sh run-test-smoke --components-react` (smoke tests for the React components based on web components)

 ---